 The following members or former members of Oconto Electric Cooperative, 7479 REA Road, Oconto Falls, WI 54154, have unclaimed capital credit money at the cooperative.
-If this money is not claimed by January 30, 2020, the money shall be forfeited to the Oconto Electric Education Fund and will be used for scholarships or other charitable purposes as designated be the cooperative board of directors.
-The listing of names with last known addresses can be found by clicking here.
+If this money is not claimed by January 29, 2021, the money shall be forfeited to the Oconto Electric Education Fund and will be used for scholarships or other charitable purposes as designated be the cooperative board of directors.
+This listing of names with last known addresses can be found in the link below.

 To claim this money, call Oconto Electric Cooperative at 800-472-8410 during regular business hours.
 The co-op will require some form of identity verification.